Skip to content

 Read more about the benefits of breastfeeding (nhs.uk).

 • 2.81.
-Gold standard
+Bonus action

-YOU CAN promote breastfeeding
+YOU CAN: Promote breastfeeding

 Businesses can sign up to the Hertfordshire Breastfeeding Friendly scheme